okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/okta-expression-language-in-identity-engine/index.md

 * Expressions can't contain an assignment operator, such as `=`.
 * User properties referenced in an expression must exist.

-The following functions are supported in conditions:
+The following functions are supported in conditional expressions:

-* Any Okta Expression Language function
+* Any Expression Language function
 * The `&&` operator to designate AND
 * The `||` operator to designate OR
 * The `!` operator to designate NOT